 Anaerobic activity causes you to lose muscle mass as well as weight.
 On the other hand, HIIT has been shown to help muscles retain their strength by teaching them to regenerate and repair during brief periods of rest.

-This aids in the rapid development of strength, which can be effectively sustained by simply proceeding with your HIIT strength routines.
+This aids in the rapid development of strength, which can be effectively sustained by simply proceeding with your strength HIIT workouts.

 High intensity interval training (HIIT) is known for burning a lot of calories and fat.
 In reality, by forcing your body to satisfy the demands of your heart’s optimum rate, it is estimated that it burns around 13 calories per minute.

-HIIT exercises are excellent if you are trying to lose weight, but it must be accompanied by a proper diet that contains enough calories.
+Exercises for HIIT workouts are excellent if you are trying to lose weight, but it must be accompanied by a proper diet that contains enough calories.

 HIIT not only burns a lot of calories during the workout, but it also increases your resting metabolic rate.
 This means that even after you exercise, your body will continue to burn calories, making calorie management much easier.